ibm-garage/chhs-agile-ibm/README.md

-# Bluemix Garage CHHS Prototype
+# 'Bluemix Garage CHHS Prototype' Overview

-## Running the app on Bluemix
+## Running the app locally
-* To install and run the prototype on another machine do the following:
+To install and run the prototype on another machine do the following:
 * Download node.js from https://nodejs.org/
 * Update npm if required (on Mac run ```sudo npm install npm -g```)
 * Download the application from Github (git clone or download zip file and unzip)